0franciscor/lapr3-2021-g042/Readme.md

   Structures (ESINF) and Databases (BDDAD), and Laboratory/Project III (LAPR3).
 An iterative and incremental process applies.
 * An agile methodology based on Scrum must be applied to manage each team’s work during each three-week sprint.

-* The main goal was to create a product that will be use to manage the logistics of a shipping company that operates across diferent continentes through land and sea and the own several warehouses.
+* The main goal was to create a product that will be use to manage the logistics of a shipping company that operates across different continents through land and sea and the own several warehouses.
   It should allow the Traffic Manager to import ships, see Ships's different data and create summary's.

+* The software is developed in Java, and  some other software used for quick notifications should be developed in C/Assembly.

 * This report is divided in different categories, being them:
     1. Problem Statement